biankatpas/bovespa-etl-pipeline/README.md

 Run the extraction process to retrieve data from the B3 website.
 Open your terminal in the repository's root, then run:

-`python3 -m app.services.extract.extract`
+`python3 -m app.services.scrape.scrape`

 **2. Ingestion and Trigger**

 Upload data to the S3 bucket to trigger the Lambda function.
 Open your terminal in the repository's root, then run:

-`python3 -m app.services.load.load`
+`python3 -m app.services.ingest.ingest`

 **3. ETL Execution**